r3dcube/npartiTools/README.md

 # npartiTools

 This tool combines several tools that exist in the ../scripts repository which will be removed soon.
 This update has more features and a UI bug fixes.
-This tool only has UI's for the tube extrusion and bubble scripts, additional tools will be added shortly.
+This tool has UI's for tube extrusion, bubble scripts and curve extrusion, additional tools will be added shortly.
+Modify the downloaded folder from npartiTools-master > npartiTools and then place into a folder accessible by Maya.

 Tube Extrusion